ilkkah/aamu-blog-repro/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/AamuApp/gatsby-aamu-starter)

-At Netlify, click "Authorize".
+At Netlify, click *Authorize*.
 You will be taken to a page which asks your *secret token*.
 Enter your API key here..

 ## Repo usage on your machine